websauna/websauna/docs/source/narrative/user/user.rst

 Registration service
 --------------------

 Registration service is responsible for users created through sign up form.
+Registration service does not know about user implementation and only interacts with user registry.

 See :py:class:`websauna.system.user.registrationservice.DefaultRegistrationService`.